 Sandra always thought she’d be a ‘writer’ when she grew up.
 Growing up took longer than she expected, with a few detours along the way, detours that perhaps taught her skills necessary to a writer’s vocation: stamina, discipline, stubbornness and the ability to pick herself up and begin again, and again, and again.

 Born in South Africa, and later home-schooled (or perhaps more accurately, self-schooled) in Ireland from the age of 12, she went on to receive a BA (Hons) in Classical Studies and Ancient Greek from Bristol University.
 She pursued careers in weaving, performance art, and mime, Jeet Kune Do, graphic design and IT (oh, and waitressing, of course).
 She travelled widely, both as a child and as an adult.
 In Ireland she taught weaving at her mother’s craft centre, and in India she taught Photoshop to refugee Tibetan monks and nuns.
-She exhibited photographs of her travels in London and Toronto.
-In the mid 90s Sandra contracted tick-bite fever in South Africa which has had a lasting impact on her health.
+She has studied and travelled with spiritual teachers including Paul Lowe and David Deida.
+Sandra exhibited photographs of her travels in London and Toronto.
+In the mid 90s she contracted tick-bite fever in South Africa which has had a lasting impact on her health.

 Sandra’s first fiction publication was in 2008 (‘La Llorona’ in Versal 6) when she was 46.
 She had been attending Barbara Turner-Vesselago’s Freefall Writing retreats for some years and can safely say she’s still writing because of Freefall.
 Essentially Freefall is an antidote to writer’s block.
 As Barbara describes it: “Freefall invokes the courage to fall without a parachute, into the words as they come, into the thoughts before they have fully formed in the mind, into the unplanned structures that take shape, without prompting, to contain them.”